SnowyMouse/chimera/README.md

 2. Rename your backed up copy of Halo's Strings.dll back to `strings.dll`.

 ## Mod support
+You can install binary mods (i.e. dlls) by creating a folder called "mods" and copying the dlls into the directory.

-Chimera does not support any binary mods like HAC2 or Open Sauce.
-The reason for this is because they modify the game in similar ways, resulting in them conflicting with one another.
+NOTE: Chimera does *not* support dll mods including HAC2 or Open Sauce.
+This is because they modify the game in similar ways, resulting in them conflicting with one another.
 Supporting just one of these mods would mean extra development time that I don't have.
 Sorry.

-That said, you can create a mods folder and drop in binary mods in there.

 ## Features
 Chimera provides a number of features and enhancements to the base Halo game.